 All application forms, plans and supporting information submitted as part of a current application are available to view on our online Planning Application search, including officer reports.
 Other information such as consultation responses (in the case of neighbours' responses, this would be a redacted copy) can be viewed on request.
 Please email the details to email@example.com to arrange.
 We aim to deal with these requests within three working days.

-We are in the process of scanning our historic planning files.
-If you can't find the information you need, please email firstname.lastname@example.org with the application reference number and the documents you would like to view.
+All our historic planning files are now scanned.
+If you can’t find the information/documentation you need, please email firstname.lastname@example.org with the application reference number and the documents you would like to view.

 If you would like us to research the planning history, this is charged at £44 per half hour (or part thereof).
 Alternatively you can request a Local Land Charge search.